x54-studio/Hive/backend/README.md

-# Hive Backend
+# Hive Backend API

+## Overview

+The Hive Backend is a secure, RESTful API designed to demonstrate robust architecture and security patterns.
+While it serves as the backend for the Hive Article Platform, its primary focus is showcasing:

+- **Layered Architecture**: Strict separation of Routes, Services, and Repositories.
+- **Security**: JWT authentication (HttpOnly), Rate Limiting, and Security Headers.
+- **Validation**: Pydantic-based request validation.
+- **Scalability**: Application Factory pattern and MongoDB integration.

-Hive is a news platform backend built with Flask and MongoDB.
-This repository contains the API, business logic, data access layers, and supporting utilities for the Hive system.
+This repository contains the API, business logic, data access layers, and supporting utilities.

 ## Project Structure